VerHext/RCT-SUN/README.md

 # RCT-SUN

-RCT-SUN is an unofficial lib for the solar system from the company RCT Power GmbH
+RCT-SUN is an unofficial lib for the solar system from the company RCT Power